 - Multi-Colour multi-angle lighting visualises solder joint shape in 3D projection

 - Eliminates need for angular cameras and warp compensation

 - Instant switching between lead and lead-free technology

 - Shadow free illumination by perpendicular lighting system

 Mek 9 camera AOI technology for optimal visualisation of PCBs

-Mek 9 camera AOI technology delivers full visual coverage of components from the side.
+Mek 9 camera Automated Optical inspection system delivers full visual coverage of components from the side.
 Generally, side cameras are being used to replace microscopes for defect verification, but Mek side cameras are also able to automatically inspect components and find defects.

 To keep inspection times to a minimum, 8 side view capturing sensors are active simultaneously.
 The exact 45⁰ angled wide view provides visual access to points that were previously thought impossible to view.

 Mek side view sensors provide high quality images to aid operators in the defects classification process, thus minimising human mistakes.
 Those same images are stored in a database.